ppy/osu-wiki/news/2022-09-24-new-featured-artist-ritorikal.md

 Mappers need music to create beatmaps. [**Ritorikal**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/305) has music.
 You're a mapper.
 You can put two and two together.

-One more artist is coming this week, and they're a classic you've been anticipating for years.
-Stalk the [@osugame Twitter](https://twitter.com/osugame) this coming Saturday for all the juice.
+Our next artist is a classic you've been anticipating for years.
+Stalk the [@osugame Twitter](https://twitter.com/osugame) this coming Wednesday for all the juice.

 —pishifat